Frequently Asked Questions (FAQ)

 Our race is located in Assiniboine Park in St. James located off Portage Avenue and Overdale.
-In previous years we have been located in the green space area on the north side of the foot bridge, but because we have grown so quickly we are now moving to the SOUTH of the foot bridge.
-Just look for the big white tents that are erected the night before the race – we are hard to miss!
-Special announcements regarding our start area will be updated on this website.
+We are located SOUTH of the footbridge towards the East Gate Wellington entrance.
+Just look for the big white tents that are erected the night before the race - we are hard to miss!

 What times does the race start?

 Sunday, May 5, 2024 at 8:00 a.m. in Assiniboine Park.